OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 Case Names
 ----------

-:code:`CaseReader` object contain a collection of :code:`Case` objects, one for each individual recording of an object which can be anyone of these objects: driver, problem, component, or solver.
+A :code:`CaseReader` object contains a collection of :class:`Case<openmdao.recorders.case.Case>` objects, one for each individual recording of an object which can be anyone of these objects: driver, problem, component, or solver.

 :code:`Case` objects are uniquely identified in a case recorder file by their case names.
 A Case name is a string.